KelynWong/KelynWong/README.md

 #### My work experience
 - 💼 Freelance Web Application Developer (On and off during school holidays of 2020 & 2021)
 - 💼 Software Engineer Intern @ IoTeq Systems Pte Ltd (Mar 2021 - Aug 2021)
-- 💼 Freelance Software Developer (Mar 2022 - Present)
+- 💼 Freelance Software Developer (Mar 2022 - Aug 2022)

 #### My career/education plans
 - 👩🏻‍💻 Planning to apply for a job with the scope of Software Engineer after graduating from university